Conversion Rate Optimization

 Landing page design is the first and foremost element that defines the usability and success of a website.
 The more aesthetically designed a site is, the more traction it will get!

 Let’s understand this using an example most of us may be familiar with.
 Assuming that most customers landing on any of Amazon’s product pages come with the pure intention of buying its product(s), understanding the importance of design in driving conversions (how it can make or break a deal for the eCommerce giant), is important.
 The giant has strategically designed each of its product pages so as to make even the minutest of details prominently visible to its customers.
 For instance, when on a product page, customers can instantly add the product to their cart by conveniently clicking on the “Add to Cart” button (in a color that’s prominently visible – Orange) placed right next to the product information column.

 How does this help?
 Orange is an intense color that complements the website’s white background making it easy for the visitors to identify and take the necessary action instantly.

-Headlines is the first and foremost thing a visitor sees on your landing page.
-It typically defines their first impression about your business.
+Headlines are the first and foremost thing a visitor sees on your landing page.
+It typically defines their first impression of your business.
 If they do not like it, they’ll not scroll down and check the rest of your page.
 To ensure you’re on the right track, focus on the following things:

 In either case, one should keep the headline short and to the point ensuring it talks exactly about what the product or service is about in a clear, concise manner.

-A well-written body content is essential for a website.
+A well-written body of content is essential for a website.
 It must answer the basic question – “what’s in store for me?”
-It must also be clear, concise, to-the-point, and portray your brand’s persona in the most efficient manner.
+It must also be clear, concise, to the point, and portray your brand’s persona in the most efficient manner.